Mykhail/NCD.nomination/README.md

 ![hire-candidate](wireframes/6.HireCandidatePopup[hiring_manager_view].png)

-## Recruitment Contract
+## Contract

-Contract is represented by two primary classes Vacancy and Candidate.
+Contract is represented by two primary entities: Vacancy and Candidate.
-Vacancy is created by a hiring managers and keep details about this entity:
+Instance of Vacancy is created by a hiring managers and keep details about this entity:
 - Position requirements
 - Reward that company is ready to pay to a recruitement agency

-Candidate is created by a recruiter and keep the following details:
+Instance of Candidate is created by a recruiter and keep the following details:
 - Candidate experience
 - Timezone
 - English level